Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Gulfview Heights has 12 operational public transport stops, all of which are bus stops.
-These stops are served by 17 different routes that together facilitate 985 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents usually being within 292 meters of the nearest stop.
+Gulfview Heights has 12 active public transport stops, all serving buses.
+These stops are covered by 17 different routes, offering a total of 985 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents typically living 292 meters from the nearest stop.
+In this primarily residential zone, most commuting is outward-bound.
+Cars remain the primary mode of transport at 93%, while buses account for 6%.
+On average, there are 2.1 vehicles per dwelling, exceeding the regional norm.

 Frequently Asked Questions - Transport